 Bitcoin explained: what is it and how can you buy one?

-Price of the volatile cryptocurrency has hit an all-time high of more than $20,000
+The price of the volatile cryptocurrency has hit a record high of $64,000

 Roslan Rahman/AFP/Getty Images

 Bitcoin is a unit of digital currency and a worldwide payment system.
 “It has no physical form and exists only as a string of computer code,” The Times says.
 It is bought and sold online, generally in exchanges and stored in an online “wallet”.
 Bitcoin code can also be stored on memory sticks or computer hard drives.

 How much is a single bitcoin worth now?

 Bitcoin is incredibly volatile and its price varies wildly.
 At 8.30am on Wednesday 14 April, CoinMarketCap valued a single coin at $64,573.40 (£46,796.02).
 By the time you read this, it will probably have changed.

 Crypto investor Anthony Pompliano predicted that bitcoin could surge to $100,000 (£73,647) by the end of 2021, Business Insider reported.
 But other analysts have dismissed such predictions as “outlandish”, Sky News said.

 How do you buy bitcoin?